What are the admissions requirements?

 How should I pay the application fee?

 Please submit payments online a major credit card.
 The application fee will not be processed until the application is complete.
-If you pay the application fee by cheque or world money order, please send the cheque (or world money order) to the following address:

 Can my application fee be waived?